 The LTI is a performance-based remuneration over a period of several years, which is aimed at providing a long-term incentive.
-In general, the LTI contract period is four years but may be lengthened or shortened.
+The members of the Executive Board participate in the LTI for the duration of their appointment.

 How the LTI works